On Exhibit: Opening and ongoing | Trumbull Times

 Westport Historical Society, 25 Avery Pl.
 Westport.
 Info: westporthistory.org.
 The History of Westport in 100 Objects, through April 2019, a year-long exhibit showcasing the history of the town over a few hundred years from first settlement to the present.

 The New Canaan Historical Society, 13 Oenoke Ridge, New Canaan.Open Tues-Friday 9:30-4:30, Sat.
 9:30-12:30.
 Info: nchistory.org.
-The Taggart Collection includes hundreds of documents, photographs and all kinds of memorabilia that showcase the amazing history of the family.
-The exhibit runs through July 3.
 Elements of Design, examines line, color, texture and perspective and features the work of four high school seniors.
 On exhibit at the Gores Pavilion in Irwin Park, Friday-Sunday 11 am – 3 pm, through Aug.
 15.

 Lockwood-Mathews Mansion Museum, 295 West Ave., Norwalk, lockwoodmathewsmansion.org, 203-838-9799.
 Museum open Wed. through Sun. from early April to early January, noon-4 p.m.
 Tours Wed.-Sun., at noon, 1, 2, 3 p.m.
 Adm. adults $10 (45 min.), $20 (90 min.); seniors (62+) $8 (45 min.), $18 (90 min.); students (8-18) $6 (45 min.), $16 (90 min.); free for under 8 and members.
 Collecting in Victorian America: The Great Divide of the Gilded Age, July 11.